Buffers

 Operational cost reduction

-Buffers contribute to stormwater treatment, air quality improvement, and microclimate regulation, reducing downstream infrastructure and health costs.3, 5, 24
+- Buffers contribute to stormwater treatment, air quality improvement, and microclimate regulation, reducing downstream infrastructure and health costs.
+3, 5, 24

-Targeted investment
+Cost-effectiveness: Targeted investment

-Strategically located buffers deliver multiple ecosystem services from relatively low-cost land and planting interventions compared to engineered alternatives.3, 24
+- Strategically located buffers deliver multiple ecosystem services from relatively low-cost land and planting interventions compared to engineered alternatives.
+3, 24

-Monitoring and evaluation metrics
+Monitoring & evaluation metrics

 Core metrics

-Species richness and diversity (plants, invertebrates, birds).24, 26
+- Species richness and diversity (plants, invertebrates, birds).
+24, 26

-Vegetation structure and native species proportion.24, 27
+- Vegetation structure and native species proportion.
+24, 27

-Soil condition and microclimate indicators.24
+- Soil condition and microclimate indicators.
+24

 Advanced or long-term metrics

-Functional connectivity measures (GIS-based indices).27
+- Functional connectivity measures (GIS-based indices).
+27

-Ecosystem service delivery (air quality, water quality, carbon).24, 28
+- Ecosystem service delivery (air quality, water quality, carbon).
+24, 28

 Additional resources or tools

+- National Policy Statement for Indigenous Biodiversity (NPS-IB).
 Guidance on identification and management of Significant Natural Areas.

+- Biodiversity in Aotearoa (DOC, 2020).
 National state and trends report for biodiversity.

-Te Mana o te Taiao – New Zealand Biodiversity Strategy 2020
+- Te Mana o te Taiao – New Zealand Biodiversity Strategy 2020.
+National biodiversity framework and objectives.

 References